saumitra26/Angular-basic/README.md

 # AllBasic

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.15. it is a standalone project
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.15.
+It is a standalone project
+Also used angular materil for design

 ## Development server